 reference 12065).
 This standing exemption was provided as permitting new GM foods and new processing aids is deregulatory as their use will be voluntary if the application concerned is approved.
 This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.
 FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).
 The purpose of this consideration was to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
-This analysis considered permitting the proposed use of the enzyme alpha-arabinofuranosidase from a GM strain of T. reesei to be used as a processing aid in grain processing and for potable alcohol production.
+This analysis considers permitting the use of the enzyme endo-1,4-beta-xylanase, sourced from the GM strain of T. reesei for use in brewing, fats and oils processing, grains processing, and potable alcohol production.
 The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measure.
 In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment sought to highlight the likely positives and negatives of moving away from the status quo by permitting the proposed use of the enzyme alpha-arabinofuranosidase from a GM strain of T. reesei.
+Rather, the assessment sought to highlight the likely positives and negatives of moving away from the status quo by permitting the proposed use of the enzyme endo-1,4-beta-xylanase enzyme sourced from the GM strain of T. reesei.
 FSANZ's conclusions regarding costs and benefits of the proposed measure are set out below.
-Costs and benefits of permitting the use of the enzyme alpha-arabinofuranosidase from a GM strain of T. reesei as a processing aid (the new enzyme source) Using the enzyme alpha-arabinofuranosidase from a GM strain of T. reesei may benefit industry by having additional choice of inputs to their manufacturing process especially if it proves cheaper, is more effective than what is presently available, resulting in higher profits or better-quality products.
-Due to the voluntary nature of the permission, manufacturers would only use it where they believe a net benefit exists for them.
-Part of savings to the manufacturing industry may be passed on to consumers.
-As a result of its use consumers may conceivably also have access to higher quality and cheaper products.
-Permitting the enzyme to be used as a processing aid may result in a small cost to government in terms of adding this new substance to the current range of processing aids that are monitored for compliance.
-Conclusions from cost benefit considerations FSANZ's assessment at the call for submissions was that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme alpha-arabinofuranosidase from a GM strain of T. reesei.(as a processing aid in grain processing and for potable alcohol production) would most likely outweigh the associated costs.
+Costs and benefits of permitting the use of endo-1,4-beta-xylanase enzyme sourced from the GM strain of T. reesei as a processing aid Industry Due to the voluntary nature of the permission, industry will only use the enzyme where they believe a net benefit exists for them.
+Industry may benefit from having additional choice available to them for brewing, fats and oils and grains processing, and potable alcohol production.
+The enzyme is approved in other countries including Brazil, Denmark, and Mexico, which may be an opportunity for Australia and New Zealand industries, although there may be competing imports from these countries into the domestic market.
+Consumers Consumers may benefit from a greater availability of foods.
+Industry may pass on some of any cost reductions onto consumers through lower prices.
+Government Permitting the proposed use of this endo-1,4-beta-xylanase enzyme may result in a small and inconsequential cost to government in terms of adding it to the current range of processing aids that are monitored for compliance.
+Conclusions from cost benefit considerations FSANZ's assessment is that the direct and indirect benefits that would arise from permitting the proposed use of the enzyme endo-1,4-beta-xylanase from GM T. reesei (as a processing aid in brewing, fats and oils processing, grains processing, and potable alcohol production) most likely outweigh the associated costs.
 No further information was received during the consultation process that changed that assessment 2.5.1.2 Other measures There are no other measures (whether available to FSANZ or not) that would be more costeffective than a food regulatory measure developed or varied as a result of the application.
 2.5.1.3 Any relevant New Zealand standards The relevant standards apply in both Australia and New Zealand.
 There are no relevant New Zealand only Standards.
 2.5.1.4 Any other relevant matters Other relevant matters are considered below.